-10 Best Oil Filters – Reviews & Ultimate Buyer’s Guide
+10 Best Oil Filters in 2022 – Comparison & Ultimate Buyer’s Guide

-Clean motor oil is imperative because if it was left unfiltered for some time, it might become saturated with small, hard particles that can wear surfaces in the engine.
-The dirty oil can wear the oil pump’s machined components and ruin the bearing surfaces in the engine.
-The central role of the oil filter is removing contaminants from the engine’s oil that can accumulate during time as the oil keeps the motor clean.
+Clean motor oil is imperative because if it was left unfiltered for some time, it might become saturated with tiny, hard particles that can wear surfaces in the engine.
+In addition, the dirty oil can wear the oil pump’s machined components and ruin the bearing surfaces in the engine.
+Thus, the central role of the oil filter is removing contaminants from the engine’s oil that can accumulate during time as the oil keeps the motor clean.

-Move the mouse down to read our reviews and a ultimate buyer’s guide to choose the best car oil filter for your car.
+Move the mouse down to read our reviews and recommendations by top car experts and car repair shops in the US.
+Remember to bookmark this ultimate buyer’s guide and valuable info on choosing the best car oil filter for your vehicle.

 The filter features a 99.6 percent efficiency at 25 microns due to the synthetic media material.
 Perhaps the most impressive characteristic is the class-leading media capacity, which can hold up to staggering 28 grams of contaminants – double that of many competing products.
 Mobile claimed that this filter should last 15,000 miles with synthetic oil before a change.

 Also, you’ll get a premium silicone anti-drain back valve that screens out oil from pouring back into the filter when the engine stops.
 It ensures no dry starts since you’ll always have oil in the motor.
 There’s also a metal bypass valve which is activated if the medium is clogged and can’t provide adequate flow rate to the engine.
 Lastly, this best oil filter brand product can withstand up to 9 times the usual operating pressure.
 In digits, this equates to 615 Pascals per square inch, which is higher than pretty much any other filter.

 - 6% cleaning efficiency at 25 microns;